This page may contain affiliate links. Learn More.

 Kids eat healthier food if they help prepare them.
 Kids are 80% more likely to try a new food if they had a hand in making it.
 I have seen this work time and time again, I’m sold on it!
 The pickiest kids will try things you can’t imagine if they helped put it together.
 It doesn’t always work, but it helps a lot.

-Cooking with kids is a key in how I turn McNugget only kids into adventurous and healthy eaters.
+Cooking with kids is a key to how I turn McNugget only kids into adventurous and healthy eaters.
 We love to make recipes.
 You don’t have to actually cook anything either, just chopping, mixing, and those kinds of jobs do the trick just as well.

-Cooking with Preschoolers
+Cooking with Preschoolers Benefits

 Cooking with kids develops language.
 Reading the recipe.
 Telling kids instructions.
 Kids asking questions and getting reassurance.
 It’s all communication and it builds their language skills.
 There are words in the recipe you’re reading to them.
 These words cause actions that make the recipe work.